dianabenjumea/dianabenjumea.github.io/README.md

 “Development and evaluation of mathematical and epidemiological models that support decision-making in response to the emergency due to SARS- Cov-2 and other causative agents of ARI in Colombia using Data Analytics and Machine Learning” in collaboration with ALIANZA CAOBA, GIDITIC EAFIT research group and the Development Bank of Latin America (CAF).

-# Work experience
+## Teaching experience
 _Oct 2023 - Present_\
 **Graduate Teaching Assistant (GTA) • The University of Manchester • Manchester, UK**
-- Engaged in assisting with courses such as Algorithms and Data Structures, Software Engineering, Data Science, and Automated Reasoning and Verification.
+- Engaged in assisting with courses such as: Algorithms and Data Structures, Software Engineering, Data Science, and Automated Reasoning and Verification.
 - Providing support and guidance to students in understanding and performing tasks related to the course.
 - Evaluating and grading student work, including assignments, projects, and exams, to provide constructive feedback on their performance.

+## Work experience
 _Mar 2022 - Jul 2023_\
 **Software Developer • Steady Technologies, Inc • New York, USA**\
 Responsible to participate in the development of data pipelines and aggregation systems, including building of necessary data scrapers and integrations with a variety of service providers, vendors, and partners via API and ensuring that code adheres to data science and data engineering best practices.